OUP/ces-help-poc/src/pages/How-do-i-redeem-my-code.md

 ---

-If you already have an Oxford ID, you can also enter this code on your Account page.
+If you already have an **Oxford ID**, you can also enter this code on your [Account](How-do-i-redeem-my-code.md) page.
 Any products redeemed will appear on this page, and you can click on them to open the product.

 ---